SeismicSystems/summit/tests/README.md

 3. Keep tests focused on single scenarios
 4. Add appropriate timeout handling for async operations
 5. Include both positive and negative test cases
+6. For real integration tests, ensure external clients (not nodes) send transactions
-6. Update this README when adding new test categories
+7. Update this README when adding new test categories